-- (a) following Gate 0, project promoters must develop a business case commensurate with an outline business case as guided by The Green Book guidance (5.59 below) on appraisal and evaluation or other relevant Government departmental guidance; - (b) To progress through Gate 1, the ITE will assess the outline business cases using a standard assessment pro-forma, and will, in the first instance, make recommendations to the Capital Programme Manager, project promoter and relevant partners.
+- i. following Gate 0, project promoters must develop a business case commensurate with an outline business case as guided by The Green Book guidance (V.2.20 below) on appraisal and evaluation or other relevant Government departmental guidance; - ii.
+To progress through Gate 1, the ITE will assess the outline business cases using a standard assessment pro-forma, and will, in the first instance, make recommendations to the Capital Programme Manager, project promoter and relevant partners.